sigmasoldi3r/saturnus/readme.md

 Aside of the [Language Basics](#language-basics) section, there are other key aspects of the language:

+- Decorators
-- Decorators!
+- Classes
-- A built-in prelude library for runtime type checks.
+- A built-in prelude library for runtime type checks and other things.
-- ~~Nice string interpolation.~~ (Maybe not?)
+- Char expansion
+- Macros
+- Cooler lambdas.
-- Terser loops.
+- Terser loops
-- Built-in operator overloading.
-- Custom operators.
+- Custom operators
 - Some [RTTI](https://en.wikipedia.org/wiki/Run-time_type_information) (Which
-  enables reflection).
+  enables reflection)